Prussian virtues: Criticism

 Prussian virtues were criticized from the beginning, as for example among the bourgeoisie, because of their remoteness from science and art, their hostility to democracy, and their state-controlled and militaristic characteristics – "command and obedience".
 The labor movement turned against the latter two traits in particular.
-During the 1960s protests, because loyalty and obedience toward the National Socialist government had been so prevalent among the German people, they were viewed with extreme suspicion and devalued as "secondary virtues" compared to the emancipatory "primary virtues".
+During the 1960s protests, because loyalty and obedience toward the National Socialist government had been so prevalent among the German people, those virtues were viewed with extreme suspicion and devalued as "secondary virtues" compared to the emancipatory "primary virtues".

-In his 1919 Preußentum und Sozialismus, the philosopher of history Oswald Spengler judged Prussianism to be the basis of a specifically German, essentially illiberal, anti-democratic and anti-revolutionary socialist school of thought: "The German, or more precisely Prussian instinct was: power belongs to the whole.
-The individual serves it.
-The whole is sovereign.
-The king is only the first servant of his state (Frederick the Great).
-Everyone has his place.
-He is commanded and he obeys."

 The American Richard Rhodes saw Heinrich Himmler's principle of Prussian "toughness" as a prerequisite for hundreds of thousands of Germans to willingly carry out the extermination of Jews:Himmler strove to make the repulsive task of slaughtering unarmed civilians part of the SS aura.
 In his efforts he was able to draw on the Prussian military tradition, according to which morally reprehensible and psychologically stressful experiences were transformed into a virtue: toughness.

 Himmler also invoked the virtue of toughness in the fall of 1940 when he told SS officers that the SS had to remove hundreds of thousands of Poles in Poland in minus 40°C weather and "have the toughness" to shoot thousands of leading Poles.

 "It must always be the case that such an execution has to be the hardest thing for our men.
 And they must never become soft, but go about it with their teeth clenched."